ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 In this article we explore variables.
 What they are, how to create them, and how to use them.
 Variables are one of the most important elements of a program, making it dynamic.
+Of course there are more to variables than what we can cover in a single article; this is only the beginning.

 This article is the second of a **learn programming** series where you need **no prior knowledge of programming**.
 If you want to **learn how to program** and want to learn it **using .NET/C#**, this is the right place.